mvolkmann/blog/src/lua.md

 Regular expressions are not directly supported in Lua.
 The reason for this is that
-the code to support patterns is much smaller than the code required to support regular expressions.
+the code to support patterns is much smaller than the code required to support regular expressions (only about 15%).
 Opting out of regular expression support helps achieve the Lua goal of being small.